abcnorio/nspawn-aiml/Readme.md

 ### TODOs

-- find a way to enable `xephyr` with enabled windows resize for the browser, as a consequence drop the `xhost` method
 - double cross-check whether `iptables` rules can really drop the `OUTPUT` chain (see script)
 - make installation more (half-)automatic
 - make network setup easier (difficult, too many possibilities in relation to local needs, permissions, etc.)